trigaten/Learn_Prompting/docs/intermediate/least_to_most.md

      model-temp="0.2" ></div>

 ### Results

+LtM leads to multiple improvements:
+- improved accuracy over Chain of Thought
+- increased generalization on problems harder than those in the prompt
+- dramatically improved performance in compositional generalization, in particular the SCAN benchmark(@lake2018scan)

 Standard prompting with text-davinci-002 (the model used in the paper) results in 6% of successful SCAN problems solved, while Least to Most prompting results in an impressive 76% success rate.
 The results are event more significant with code-davinci-002, where Least to Most prompting achieves a 99.7% success rate.